 Here are some activities that actually entertain a one year old.

 This post contains affiliate links, which you can read more about at our legal page.
 Thank you for supporting The Salty Mamas!

 These are my absolute favorite books for entertaining my one year old.
 (And fun fact: My 3 and 5 year olds still love them, so they’re a book with some SERIOUS staying power!)
 They’re wonderfully interactive books that make enough noise to entertain the heck out of a toddler, but not so much that they make Mommy crazy (I’m looking at you Thomas the Train sound book).
 And there are a TON of them, so if your little one likes to mix it up you have a ton of options.
 My kids love them all, from classics like 10 Little Monkeys, to all of their interests: Dinosaurs A-Z for Cole, Goodnight Animals for Izzie, and Who’s in the Ocean for Evie.

 If you are using the bath purely for hygienic reasons, you are doing it all wrong.
 My one year old will happily play in the bath for a decent chunk of time while I get stuff done.
 Don’t worry, I don’t leave her alone in there, but I can absolutely bring my laptop in and get some work done while she plays.
-There’s always a risk of being too close to the “Splash Zone” so if you’re afraid of water, consider letting your little one play in the bath without water.
+There’s always a risk of being too close to the “Splash Zone” so if you’re afraid of water, let your little one play in the bath without water.
 Yes, without water.
 It’s a pretty fun option around here – and significantly less chance for slipping and splashing!

 Card Drop Activity